kujenga/website/content/blog/lunr-search.md

 be interested in picking one of these others!

-I mentioned highlighting as a feature of Stork above, and at the moment the highlighting implementation we have here fairly basic.
-The highlighting algorithm could be improved by more intelligently choosing snippets from within the content of various results rather than just using the beginning of the text, more reliably giving the user give the user information as to reason for relevance of particular documents.
+I mentioned highlighting as a feature of Stork above, and at the moment the highlighting implementation we have here is fairly basic.
+The highlighting algorithm could be improved by more intelligently choosing snippets from within the content of various results rather than just using the beginning of the text.
+This could more reliably give the user information as to the reason for relevance of particular documents.
 This is a rich area with a fair amount of research available on query-based text summarization which could be interesting to experiment with for this application[^summarization].

 On the performance front, one note about our implementation here is that the index itself is being built at load time from the raw documents built into the browser.
-We could alternatively be compiling the index at the time the site is built, and then serving the pre-built index.
+We could alternatively compile the index at the time the site is built, and then serve the pre-built index.
 Lunr provides documentation on [pre-building indexes][lunrPrebuild] that we could follow to do this.
 A fancy approach to integrate this with the site build could be to leverage [experimental esbuild plugins][esbuildPlugins] but Hugo does not support them yet and apparently [adding support is hard][hugoESBuildPlugins].
-This would cut out on compute time in the browser, however it comes at the expense of a larger index file that needs to be served over the network (about 4x before compression for my site at the time of this writing, though compression and bigger sites likely yield a better ratio), which is what dissuaded me from doing this for my implementation, as index build times take less than 50ms.
+This would cut out on compute time in the browser, however, it comes at the expense of a larger index file that needs to be served over the network (about 4x before compression for my site at the time of this writing, though compression and bigger sites likely yield a better ratio), which is what dissuaded me from doing this for my implementation, as index build times take less than 50ms.
 While I do pay for bandwidth, I do not pay for those few extra CPU cycles in your browser, thus I've decided to stick with the current approach for now.

 If others seem to agree with me that this is a good way to go about implementing Lunr search into your Hugo site, this approach may be also worth listing in the